TUDa-HWAI/Filter_basis_vgg/README.md

 ﻿# Filter_basis_quant_vgg
-This code Tests filter basis and bitwise shift on vgg16 and cifar100.
-You can set the size of filter basis and choose whether to use bitwise shift.
-Additionally, you can set bits for quantization.
+This code tests filter basis and bitwise shift on VGG16 and CIFAR-100.
+You can configure the size of the filter basis and decide whether to use bitwise shift.
+Additionally, you can set the number of bits for quantization.
+To enable bitwise shift for linear combination coefficients, set `coefficients_shift_en` to 1.
+In this case, the value of `coefficients_quant_bits` will no longer be relevant.

 # Train